Updated: Jul 29

 Dr. Michael Lalezarian covers the different techniques and types of incisions involved in hysterectomy surgery, and how they cause scars after hysterectomy.
-Abdominal and laparoscopic hysterectomy scar pictures on the stomach included.
+Pictures of stomach after hysterectomy (abdominal & laparoscopic) are included.

 In this Article